 - There are so many free resources out there that it can be super hard to find the ones which are right for you.

 - Sometimes it’s worth paying someone for a simple answer, rather than having to wade through pages of forum replies or Google search results.

 As you can see, both free and paid resources have their positive and negative aspects.
-If you are serious about becoming an HTML professional, we would recommend paying for a course.
+If you are serious about becoming an HTML professional, we would recommend paying for a course (or apply for a scholarship so that the paid course fee would be funded for you).
 However, if you want to discover the language without committing, free resources can help you do that.

 How Can I Practice Writing HTML Code?